-The Centre for Clinician-Scientist Development, under the Office of Research in Duke-NUS, supports the research pillar of academic medicine in our SingHealth Duke-NUS Academic Medical Centre (AMC) by nurturing passionate and talented clinician-scientists.
+The Centre for Clinician-Scientist Development supports the research pillar of academic medicine in our SingHealth Duke-NUS Academic Medical Centre (AMC) by nurturing passionate and talented clinician-scientists.
 The Centre provides support for aspiring clinician-scientists at the developmental stage of their research career, through personalised career guidance and structured training geared towards improving research and leadership skills.

 To train and nurture clinician-scientists in our SingHealth Duke-NUS AMC by:

 - Providing individualised planning and development of research career